Using White Noise for Babies

 • Your little one simply might not enjoy white noise.
 What works for one baby won’t necessarily work for another.
 It’s best to find out what works best for your little one and consider incorporating it into your chosen sleep training method, if you choose to sleep train.

-It's essential to use white noise responsibly and monitor your baby's reactions closely.
+It's essential to use infant white noise responsibly and monitor your baby's reactions closely.
 If you notice any potential negative effects or your little one doesn’t like it, consider reducing the volume or trying other methods to promote peaceful and safe sleep for your baby.

 The Bottom Line